SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems

+Over the past years, many ideas have been proposed to protect neural networks from attacks.
+While some new ideas have moderately increased the robustness of neural networks (e.g., strong adversarial training~\cite{madry2018towards}), many do not adequately protect networks against adversaries aware of the specific defense mechanism being used (see, e.g.,~\cite{carlini2017adversarial,athalye2018obfuscated,tramer2020adaptive}).
+Accordingly, in this paper, we assume a strong white-box adversary that is fully aware of \tool{}, its architecture and mechanisms.

 In this section, we present \tool{}.
-The goal of \tool{} is to identify adversarial inputs that will hijack the prediction of the model.
-Specifically, \tool{} intends to protect networks against adversarial examples, trigger trojans, and backdoors without assuming knowledge of what the attack will be beforehand.
-The core insight of \tool{} is to use this very behavior of adversarial misclassification to detect an attack.
+The goal of \tool{} is to identify adversarial inputs that will hijack the prediction of the neural network without assuming the knowledge of the attack vector beforehand, e.g., exploiting vulnerabilities of compromised and uncompromised networks.
+The core insight of \tool{} is to use the very behavior of adversarial misclassification to detect an attack.

+The architecture of \tool{} is shown in \Cref{fig:approach_overview}.
 First, \tool{} uses techniques from model interpretability and object detection to extract from an input scene $x$ those regions that most highly influence the model prediction $y$ (\Cref{sec:attack_localization}).
 These regions likely contain the malicious object (if present) as well as benign salient regions.
 Then, \tool{} applies these extracted regions on a set of benign test inputs and observes the behavior of the model.
-Finally, \tool{} uses fuzzing techniques to compare these synthetic behaviors with the known behavior of the model on benign inputs, to detect prediction hijacking (\Cref{sec:fuzzing}).
+Finally, \tool{} compares the synthetic behaviors with the known behavior of the model on benign inputs, to detect prediction hijacking (\Cref{sec:fuzzing}).